-Potato Nutrition Facts
+Potato Nutrition Facts you Should Know

 You may think they are just full of carbohydrates and taste good.
 The reality is they contain much more than simply carbohydrates; as a matter of fact there is a significant amount of nutrients inside a single potato.

 They are a good energy source but you have to pay attention not all the carbohydrates are the same.
 Potatoes are known to have complex carbohydrates which are digested very slowly which means you won’t feel the immediate urge to continue eating after consuming them.
 This may even help you to lose some weight.

 Fiber and fat

 Another of the potato nutrition facts is the huge amount of fiber it posses.
 A single large potato can have 7g of fiber which is around 26% of the daily recommended value.
 This is very important as a diet high in fiber may reduce cholesterol levels, the chances of experiencing colon cancer and other intestinal problems.

 Some people might be curious about how much fat it contains.
 The answer is simple; 1 large potato has around 0.4 g of fat which is 1% of daily accepted value.
 They do not have any cholesterol at all and even contain around 37 mg of omega 3 and 127 mg of omega 6 fatty acids.
 In other words the regular consumption of potatoes may help in decreasing the chances of suffering from high cholesterol and cardiovascular problems.

 It may be surprising to you that potatoes are a decent source of several vitamins as well.
 One of the least known potato nutrition facts is the amount of vitamin C. A large potato may have 29 mg of it which counts for roughly 49% of the total recommended amount.
 As you probably know the vitamin C helps to boost the immune system plus it can be a powerful antioxidant.